-In some circumstances local planning authorities can suspend permitted development rights in their area, under Article 4 of the 2015 Order.
+In some circumstances, local planning authorities can suspend PDRs in their area, under Article 4 of the 2015 Order.

-The office to residential change of use permitted development right has attracted controversy.
-This was originally a temporary three year permitted development right, but subsequent regulations have put this on a permanent footing from 6 April 2016.
-Concern has been expressed about the impact on office rents and availability and on the quality and affordability of the housing produced.
+The office to residential change of use PDR has proved controversial.
+It was originally a temporary three-year PDR but was put on a permanent footing from 6 April 2016.

 Commons Briefing papers SN01301